yiannistri/gildedrose/README.md

 repackaged for a lab

+** Follow the instructions in [GildedRoseRequirements.txt](https://github.com/ivanmoore/gildedrose/blob/master/GildedRoseRequirements.txt) - the rest of this is included for background only **

 # Gilded Rose Refactoring Kata

 This Kata was originally created by Terry Hughes (http://twitter.com/TerryHughes).
 It is already on GitHub [here](https://github.com/NotMyself/GildedRose).
 See also [Bobby Johnson's description of the kata](http://iamnotmyself.com/2011/02/13/refactor-this-the-gilded-rose-kata/).